How Does Combat Work?

 First Round:

-Scargo as the Attacker rolls a 10, and adds (2) STRENGTH for a total score of 12
+Scargo as the Attacker rolls a 10, and adds (2) ATTACK for a total score of 12

 Fugu as the Target rolls a 6, and adds his (5) DEFENSE for a total score of 11